 LocationToronto, ON, Canada

-From the architect.
+Text description provided by the architects.
 In 2007, a Toronto Based design consortium made up of Perkins+Will, Plant Architect, Hoerr Schaudt Landscape Architects and Adrian Blackwell Urban Projects won an international design competition for the revitalization of Nathan Phillips Square – the most significant public space in the city of Toronto and the “front door” to the iconic City Hall designed by Finish architect Vijlio Revell in 1961.

 The competition winning design entitled Agora Theatre, celebrates the theatre of urban life and brings a rigorous overlay of sustainability to the 11 acre public square.
 Key strategies include opening the centre of the square to create a space of infinite potential, intensifying the bio mass on the square through the creation of a new urban forest and energizing the perimeter of the square through the creation of a programmed yet porous edge condition.